 who does not wrong a comrade,

-who casts no discredit on a neighbour,
+who casts no discredit on a neighbor,

 who looks with scorn on the vile,

-but honours those who fear Yahweh,
+but honors those who fear Yahweh,

 who stands by an oath at any cost,